Wargames.MY 2024

 Step 5: Defeating the Final Dragon

 Once the character reaches level 20, attempt the final dragon fight.
-Use the predicted fateScore
+Use the predicted fateScore to ensure success:

 Code: